emilywwj/Jupiter/web_app/README.md

 2)set up the docker files and deploy Jupiter

+3)copy your configuration.txt to web_app/backend folder

-3)before run auto deploy scripts, click on "Get Plots" button and open links in a new page to see the CIRCE visualization with real time data.
+4)before run auto deploy scripts, click on "Get Plots" button and open links in a new page to see the CIRCE visualization with real time data.

-4)when you deploy Jupiter successfully, click on "Run" button to see the exectution information and network statistics from DRUPE.
+5)when you deploy Jupiter successfully, click on "Run" button to see the exectution information and network statistics from DRUPE.